 Waterproof Membrane (Middle Layer)

-What truly makes or breaks the jacket, isn’t the outer layer, but the waterproof membrane of the middle layer.
+What truly makes or breaks the rain jacket, isn’t the outer layer, but the waterproof membrane of the middle layer.
 This is where most of your hard-earned dollars are spent when buying rain gear.
 Much of the science and research that goes into rainwear ends up on slight improvements in the waterproofing, which can sometime leads to big leaps in performance and comfort.

 If the outer layer is the first line of defence, the middle layer is the last.
 As the outer layer is treated via individual fibres, droplets will find their way into the middle layer.
 What the waterproof membrane does is stops the water from entering inside while allowing the vapour produced through sweating to escape.
 Not exactly an easy task, eh?